josephmelanson/CombatEngine/readme.txt

 ## Installation

-Python will need to be installed on the user's system for Combat Engine to run.
+Python and Pandas will need to be installed on the user's system for Combat Engine to run.

+To install Pandas on Linux:
+sudo apt install python3-pip
+pip3 install pandas

 ## Usage